Connecticut Route 263

 Route 263 is a state highway in northwestern Connecticut running from Goshen to the city of Winsted in the town of Winchester.

 Route description

 Route 263 begins as Winchester Road at an intersection with Route 272 in northeastern Goshen and heads northeast around Mount Ouleout, crossing into the town of Winchester after 0.4 mi.
-In Winchester, it heads east as Thomen Road and Ashley Road towards Winchester Center, turning right onto West Road in the town center.
-After passing by the Winchester post office, Route 263 then turns northeast along Winchester Road.
+In Winchester, it heads east as Thomen Road and Ashley Road toward Winchester Center, turning right onto West Road in the town center.
+After passing the Winchester post office, Route 263 then turns northeast along Winchester Road.
 It travels in between Crystal Lake and Highland Lake as it proceeds on its way to Winsted.
 In Winsted, Route 263 uses Boyd Street and Lake Street to reach its eastern end at an intersection with US 44 and Route 183 near the Mad River in Winsted.